-Most-zero waste beauty brands offer refills.
-As such, you can send in your cleaned out containers, or they’ll send you a paper bag with product refills.
-Some brands even encourage you to keep the box in which you got your first product, so you both don’t have to use (and dispose of) new boxes when processing refills.
+Most zero waste makeup brands offer refills.
+As such, you can send in your cleaned-out containers, or they’ll send you a paper bag with product refills.
+Some zero waste brands even encourage you to keep the box in which you got your first product, so you both don’t have to use (and dispose of) new boxes when processing refills.
 Always ask a brand, before purchasing, if they offer refills.

-Here are some zero waste makeup brands from which to choose for your eco-friendly cosmetics.
+Here are our picks of zero waste makeup brands from which to choose for your eco-friendly cosmetics.
 We’ve chosen brands that have made steps to be environmentally friendly and highlighted their eco-creds where available.
-At the bottom of this article, we’ve also some thoughts on why we should go zero waste with makeup, and some tips when starting out.
+At the bottom of this article, we’ve also some thoughts on why we should go zero waste with makeup, and some tips for zero waste makeup when starting out.
 We hope you enjoy!

 This zero-waste makeup brand was born of the founder’s personal need.
 Larissa Warren was 16 years old when a drunk driver hit her.
 The accident resulted in permanent scarring on her face.
 Larissa quickly realized that most of the makeup available to her was loaded with chemicals, doing nothing to heal or cover her scars.
 She decided to learn how to heal her face herself, creating beauty products that contained no harsh chemicals.

-Today, Bee You Organics carries a line of makeup items that are gentle and effective on all skin types.
-They also offer zero-waste skincare products for all-round beauty care.
+Today, Bee You Organics carries a line of zero waste makeup items that are gentle and effective on all skin types.
+They also offer zero-waste skincare products for all-around beauty care.

 Why We Recommend

 All Bee You Organics products are made using natural ingredients such as organic beeswax and plant-based oils and never made with palm oil.
-They also come packaged in recyclable aluminium tins and bamboo cardboard tubes (for the lip products).
+They also come packaged in recyclable aluminum tins and bamboo cardboard tubes (for the lip products).
 BYO offers everything from mineral foundation powders to BB creams, and organic eyeliner.
-They also provide multi-use products, such as their cheek & lip stains, so you can get more use while buying less.
+They also provide multi-use zero waste cosmetics products, such as their cheek & lip stains, so you can get more use while buying less.

 Why We Recommend

-Axiology is the answer for anyone who loves brightly coloured lip products, but can’t find alternatives to the wasteful options on the market.
-Their colours range from pink to red, purple and orange… as bright as you can get.
-The brand uses recyclable aluminium for the lipstick.
+Axiology is the answer for anyone who loves brightly colored lip products, but can’t find alternatives to the wasteful options on the market.
+Their colors range from pink to red, purple, and orange… as bright as you can get.
+This zero waste makeup brand uses recyclable aluminum for lipstick.
 Other packaging materials are 100% compostable paper.